titumozammel/execution-excellence-system/README.md

 - execution practices,
 - flow conditions.

-IECA identifies what the organization currently possesses.
+IECA identifies what the organization currently possesses and can potentially mobilize.

 ---